laststance/react-flow-scrollbar/README.md

 ## Documentation

-Full docs live in https://react-flow-scrollbar-docs.vercel.app, organized by the [Diátaxis](https://diataxis.fr/)
+Full docs live in https://react-flow-scrollbar-docs.vercel.app
 framework:

 - 📘 **[Tutorial](./docs/tutorial.md)** — from an empty canvas to working scrollbars in six steps.